-At first, an infection in the gums seems like it wouldn’t be all that serious -- but the effects of gum disease don’t stop with your oral health.
-The mouth is the gateway to the rest of your body and gum disease has been linked with a range of other health problems.
-People who have gingivitis or periodontitis are more likely to experience conditions including heart disease, stroke, diabetes, Alzheimer’s, and even premature birth in pregnant women.
+At first, an infection in the gums seems like it wouldn’t be all that serious, but the effects of gum disease don’t stop with your oral health.
+The mouth is the gateway to the rest of your body, and gum disease has been linked with a range of other health problems.
+People who have gingivitis or periodontitis are more likely to experience conditions like heart disease, stroke, diabetes, Alzheimer’s, and even premature birth in pregnant women.

 In its early stage, gum disease can usually be easily reversed.
 Our team will give you advice on improving your oral hygiene habits at home to better remove the plaque and bacteria that cause infection.
 You will need to visit our office for a couple of extra appointments to ensure the infection heals and doesn’t come back.

-If the infection is more serious, we’ll recommend periodontal therapy to heal your gum disease.
-The nonsurgical scaling and root planing procedure cleans above and below the gum line, removing bacteria buildup.
+If the infection is more serious, we’ll recommend periodontal therapy to heal your gums.
+The nonsurgical scaling and root planing procedure cleans above and below the gum line, removing bacterial buildup.
 It is often combined with antibiotic therapy for maximum healing.
 Several appointments may be needed to fully rid your gums of infection.

 Some gum disease cases may call for surgical treatment.
-Gum grafting may be necessary to replace tissue that has been lost due to the infection.
+Gum grafting might be necessary to replace tissue that has been lost due to the infection.